25 years; looking forward, looking back

 Flexibility is an over-used term, but that doesn’t undermine its significance.
 Flexibility in the workplace has been established as being a key principle for some time within office design, as shown with Google’s attempt at creating their own flexible meeting pods for their new London office.

-The word flexibility is an ambiguous word without context, because it can mean many things in the workplace.
+The word flexibility is ambiguous without context, because it can mean many things in the workplace.
 What we envisage in the future is the creation and implementation of more flexible furniture and flexible space.
-We can see this in the up rise of the phrase ‘The Third Space’, a term that has been referred to as space between work and home, something the workplace of the future may represent.
-The astronomical rise in co-working also represents the indisputable need for agility in the workplace, utilised by small start-ups through to big corporates.
+‘The Third Space’ is becoming a commonly used phrase, which refers to a space between work and home, something the workplace of the future may represent.
+The astronomical rise in co-working also represents the indisputable need for agility in the workplace, which can be utilised by small start-ups through to big corporations.